alkashef/data-science-quotes/Quotes.md

 > The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.

 Bertrand Russell

+> The only true wisdom is knowing you know nothing.

+Socrates

+>  "Ignorance more frequently begets confidence than does knowledge."

+Charles Darwin